itransact/itransact-node/README.md

 cardData.cvv = '123';
 cardData.exp_month = '11';
 cardData.exp_year = '2020';
+// Note that you can access the json ready object on any custom class model by calling .toJson()
+// ex: cardData.toJson(), metaData.toJson(), etc.

 // MetaData is optional, customer emails will not be sent out without the following. const metaData = new itransact.MetaDataModel();